 2. MATERIALS AND METHODS

 A field experiment was conducted at the Teaching and Research Farm of School of Agriculture and Agricultural Technology, FUTMinna.
-It is located between latitudes 90 30′ 30.10″ and 90 31′ 2.92″ and longitudes 60 25′ 57.61″ of the equator with an elevation of 190 – 216 m AMSL, characterized by a sub-humid tropical climate, a temperature up to 33 0C and an average annual rainfall of 1338 mm.
+It is located between latitudes 90 30′ 30.10″ and 90 31′ 2.92″ and longitudes 60 25′ 57.61″ of the equator with an elevation of 190 – 216 m AMSL, characterized by a sub-humid tropical climatea temperature up to 33 0C and an average annual rainfall of 1338 mm.
 The biochar used in this study was produced in March 2016 (during the dry season) using shrubs (Piliostigma reticulatum and Nauclea spp) from adjoining fallow lands.
 The trial was a 3 x 4 factorial experiment arranged in a Randomized Complete Block Design (RCBD) with three levels of biochar (0, 2.5 and 5 t/ha) and four levels of urea fertilizer (0, 40, 80, 120 kg N/ha) replicated three times.
 A total of thirty-six plots, each measuring 4 x 4 m were used for the experiment.
 Two maize seeds of Oba super II variety were planted in 3 cm deep hole with a spacing of 75 x 25 cm.
 After 2 weeks, thinning was done, leaving one plant per stand.
 Manual weeding was done at 2 and 6 weeks after planting.
 Prior to planting, soil samples were collected from each plots, analyzed and presented in Table 1.
 Properties of the biochar used are presented in Table 2.
 After harvest, soil samples were also collected from each plot, air-dried, crushed gently using a porcelain mortar and pestle, and passed through 2 mm sieve and 0.5 mm sieve (for organic carbon determination).
 Soil parameters measured included Organic Carbon (using the Walkley- Black wet oxidation method) (Nelson & Sommers, 1996), Cation Exchange Capacity (determined by summation method which entails the addition of the exchangeable bases with the exchangeable acidity).
 Crop parameters measured are Seedling Emergence, Plant Height, Grain Yield and Stover Yield.
 Statistical analysis of the data was carried out using the General Linear Model on SAS software at 5% level of probability, while differences between treatments means was separated using Duncan Multiple Range Test (DMRT).